flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180826-18-09-25-president-trump-un-speech.md

     When he used it and why it matters.
   card_citation: ''
 card_2:
-  card_text: "> “The Iranian people are rightly outraged that their leaders have embezzled billions of dollars from Irana\x19s treasury, seized valuable portions of the economy, and looted the peoplea\x19s religious endowments, all to line their own pockets and send their proxies to wage war. **Not good**.”\n> \n> Pres.
+  card_text: "> “The Iranian people are rightly outraged that their leaders have embezzled billions of dollars from Iranax19s treasury, seized valuable portions of the economy, and looted the peopleax19s religious endowments, all to line their own pockets and send their proxies to wage war. **Not good**.”n> n> Pres.
 Trump, United Nations General Assembly, Sept 25, 2018"
   card_citation: ''
 card_3:
   card_text: |-